FIRSTRobotics/fms-manual/source/event-manager/settings/fms-theme.rst

 The FMS Theme tab allows for the modification of the appearance of the FMS software.

-[*Red Box* - Theme Color] Select from several theme color options.

-[*Blue Box* - Theme Mode] Select from Light or Dark mode.
+[*Red Box* - Theme Mode] Select from Light or Dark mode.

-[*Green Box* - Optionally choose to use the blue swirl background image.]
+[*Green Box* - Choose to use a solid color or the blue swirl background image.]

 Once configured, click on Save Theme (purple arrow) to save the selections.
 A restart of FMS is required for theme settings to take effect.

 .. note::
-    For those who wish to adjust the FMS Theme, current guidance is to make your selections during event setup and maintain those selections througout the event, avoiding unnecessary FMS restarts.
+    For those who wish to adjust the FMS Theme, please make your theme selections during event setup and do not change this setting while playing matches.